isfett/php-analyzer/docs/MostUsedConditions.md

     echo '2019!!!';
 }
 ```
-Normally the command will count both conditions as found once, with the option `--with-flip-check` it will be count as twice and flip the second condition.
+Normally the command will count both conditions as found once, with the option `--with-flip-check` it will be counted twice and flip the second condition.

 You can see the `flipped`-flag after the 2nd occurrence.
 If you want to hide that info add the option `--without-flags`